 One problem of being public is that you are required to issue a prospectus to invite the public to subscribe to your shares.

-The public companies also face a lot of scrutinies since they are regulated by various government authorities, which affect the management of the company.
-Companies lose privacy since they are required to report several things such as the financial position, compensation, and business operations regularly.
+Public companies also face a lot of scrutinies since they are regulated by various government authorities, which affect the management of the company.
+Companies lose privacy since they are required to report several things such as financial position, compensation, and business operations regularly.

 The difference between PLC and LTD have been mentioned through their features, advantages, and disadvantages.
 Most companies start as private and become public, and this is due to the ability to raise capital by selling shares to the public.
 However, the laws are stricter for these public companies, and they are only a suitable option for matured companies.